Shinrin-yoku | Forest Bathing

 Testimonials & Press

-The forest bathing and gong bath session was really relaxing and helped me to unwind and just forget about time and really be in that moment.
+“..the forest bathing and gong bath session was really relaxing and helped me to unwind and just forget about time and really be in that moment.
 I felt calm, relaxed, refreshed and really surprised at the positive effect that it had on me.

-I struggle to fully relax on a daily basis due to having ADHD which causes my mind to race a lot.
 Geraint’s forest bathing session allowed me to start to feel free from intrusive thoughts and distractions.
-My mind began to feel settled and my body really relaxed.
+My mind began to feel settled and my body really relaxed…”

 GTours Wales Sound Healing Therapy